 Thanks to the close relationship with its key customer Xi'an Janssen, the company succeeded to become profitable in a very early stage and since 2005 dividends are being paid to its shareholders.
 Today still about 25% of its yearly turnover is supplied to Xi'an Janssen, additionally Xi'an Thiebaut delivers its products to all major multinational and Chinese companies which are using high quality aluminium tubes.

 Xi'an Thiebaut currently employs around 180 people.
 In June 2012 a third production line was installed.
-In May 2019 Xi'an Thiebaut will celebrate its 20th anniversary.
+In May 2019 Xi'an Thiebaut celebrated its 20th anniversary.

 Involvement of Horsten International